 Not all symbols are transparent.
 They need to be learned through teaching and constant exposure.
 Whenever possible, we should aim to be consistent with the symbols we provide to support this learning and avoid confusion.
 Before you start downloading our charts check which symbol system (if any) the learner is already familiar with or is being used in their environments e.g. nursery, school, college, day centre, etc.

-Layout: Some charts give you the option to have different numbers of symbols on them.
-The amount you choose to have on a chart will be affected by someone’s ability to see and/or point to the symbols.
+Layout: The choice of finger, hand or eye pointing will be dictated by how the learner is going to point to the symbols on the chart.
 If you are not certain which is best, print off various options to try out and see which they have more success in accessing.

 Font: This choice may be less about the needs of the person using the chart and more about the needs of their communication partner(s) who may struggle to read the symbol labels due to dyslexia or a visual issue.
 Though sometimes it can simply be down to personal preference and familiarity.
 There are four fonts to choose from including OpenDyslexia, designed to increase readability for people with dyslexia, and Atkinson Hyperlegible, designed to increase legibility and readability for people with low vision or visual issues.